cylc/cylc-doc/src/user-guide/writing-workflows/jinja2.rst

 - Using the ``--set-file`` option.
 - Using the ``-s`` option.
-- Using a plugin, such as :ref:`Cylc Rose`.
+- `Using a plugin (example)`_, such as :ref:`Cylc Rose`.

 .. note::

-   If the same variable is set by more than one method the last source in the above list is used.
+   If the same variable is set by more than one method, the last source in the above list is used.